 I recently watched a YouTube video on frugal living.
-In the video, someone asked if gardening and canning was a good money-saving option.
-The woman recommended that people have a garden only if they enjoyed maintaining one as a hobby, because it wouldn’t necessarily save any money.
+In the video, someone asked if gardening and canning were good money-saving options.
+The woman recommended that people have a garden only if they enjoyed maintaining one as a hobby, because it was one of the poorest strategies for saving money.

-I was surprised.
+I was surprised, to say the least.
 Isn’t having a garden classic frugal advice?
 Isn’t that why gardens were so common during the Great Depression?
 Victory Gardens, anyone?
 This woman went on to say that if you factor in the cost of canning jars, lids, seeds, fertilizer, tiller, plus your time, you might as well buy a few cans of vegetables and save yourself a lot of hassle and hours and hours of work.

 The more I think about her advice, the more I disagree.
 It’s like saying that it’s not worth cooking meals at home once you figure in the cost of pots, plates, and utensils.
 Sure, you could argue that gardening and canning doesn’t always save money.
-We’ve all watched the people who’ve bought a flat of strawberries, ingredients, and all the canning gear, only to make 6 jars of jam, at a cost of about $10 a jar and complain that canning is expensive.
+We’ve all watched the people who’ve bought a flat of strawberries, ingredients, and all the canning gear, only to make 6 jars of jam, at a cost of about $10 a jar.
+Those are the folks who complain that canning is expensive.
 If it’s done well, however, gardening and preserving your harvest WILL save money, and quite a bit, too!

 Here are several ways to maximize your savings if you have a garden and want to put up the harvest:

 - Grow the produce yourself instead of buying it, unless by chance you get a fabulous price or make a beneficial barter.
 Beyond growing produce, start seedlings instead of buying expensive starter plants.
-Seed packets hold fewer seeds every year and cost a little more, so harvest and save your own seeds for the next season.
+Seed packets hold fewer seeds and cost a little more every single year, so harvest and save your own seeds for the next season.

-- Grow the produce that saves you the most money, especially if space is an issue.
+2. Grow the produce that saves you the most money, especially if space is an issue.
 Potatoes and carrots are relatively cheap in the store and don’t always yield the best return for the space.
-For me, I couldn’t afford to buy all the raspberries that we’re able to eat by growing our own.
+For me, I couldn’t afford to buy all the organic raspberries that we’re able to eat by growing our own.
 Kohlrabi, okra, and ground cherries are specialty items that I couldn’t even buy fresh locally if I wanted.

 4. Canning jars and lids are an unavoidable cost.
 However, you can often find jars used so they are cheap and sometimes free.
 Reusable lids are more expensive, but if you use them regularly, you decrease their cost.
-On the occasional red-letter day, you can find lids at garage sales, too.
+On the occasional red-letter day, you can find lids at garage sales and thrift stores, too.

 5. Produce doesn’t have to be canned!
 That eliminates even more expenses.
-You can eat out of your garden from spring through fall.
-A single packet of lettuce seeds will provide you days, or probably weeks of summer salads.
-Canning is great for long-term storage, but it does take more time.
-Freezing is much less laborious.
+You can eat straight out of your garden from spring through fall and not preserve anything.
+A single packet of lettuce seeds will provide you days, or more accurately, weeks of summer salads.

 These are a few ways that gardening saves me money–can you think of more?